 True or False?
 Sleep machines can help you get a more restful sleep.

-TRUE BUT BABIES BEWARE!
+True, but they're not for children.
 According to a study at the University of Toronto and the Hospital for Sick Children in Toronto, "Sleep machines are capable of delivering enough decibels over a period of time to theoretically cause hearing loss."
 The study's senior author Dr. Blake Papsin notes that 85 decibels may incur hearing loss over a period of time, which most sleep machines deliver.
 As for adults, it's a matter of preference.

 Translation Good for you but not good for the babies.